Tag: QLD smoke alarm

 At The Onset Of Winter

-You want your interconnected smoke alarms to work when you need them most.
-Throughout the year, dust, cobwebs and other foreign particles can accumulate in and around your smoke alarms, reducing their effectiveness.
+You want your photoelectric smoke alarms to work when you need them most.
+Throughout the year, dust, cobwebs and other foreign particles can accumulate in and around your photoelectric smoke alarms, reducing their effectiveness.
 Give them a clean at the start of winter time – gently vacuum the exterior of the fire alarm with a soft brush attachment from a vacuum cleaner, removing any dust or debris as you do so.

 Test your photoelectric smoke alarms monthly to ensure they are a) functioning and b) interconnected.

-ALL alarms should activate their audible and visual indicator (red LED) within 10 seconds of the first one being pressed.
+ALL photoelectric smoke alarms should activate their audible and visual indicator (red LED) within 10 seconds of the first one being pressed.
 ZEN photoelectric smoke alarms can be tested by pressing the centre surface once on any alarm, or by simply pressing the test button once on the optional remote control.
 ZEN Smoke Alarms test mode will silence automatically after approximately 10 seconds.

 Heating Equipment – Winter Safety